 Best for: steady fruit development

-Best for: easier maintenance
+Best for: manageable plants

 Harvest Often to Keep Plants Productive